-- 23 As the CARP implementation planning process begins, it will be important to continually assess the City's - current organizational and staffing structure, including governance, staffing, cost, and revenue, and to - 25 understand implementation best practices and lessons learned from other cities. - Today, the City has no position dedicated to climate change.
-Rather, responsibility has been distributed - 27 among departments for various initiatives.
-Three different departments led the original climate plan and its - updates, suggesting a "hot potato" approach to delegating this responsibility. - 29 Four City staff members spent significant time drafting the CARP: Public Works Director, Public Works - 30 Deputy Director, Public Works Climate Coordinator (part-time position), and Public Works Climate Fellow - 31 (limited duration, full-time).
-It is not the norm for Public Works to lead a climate planning process. - 32 Staff from AMP and Building, Planning, and Transportation have been very involved through the GWT.
-In - 33 addition, Public Works staff chaired a Task Force composed of community representatives that helped - 34 chart the course for the plan.
-Such a Task Force would be helpful in supporting implementation and future - 35 decisions.
+As the CARP implementation planning process begins, it will be important to continually assess the City's current organizational and staffing structure, including governance, staffing, cost, and revenue, and to understand implementation best practices and lessons learned from other cities.

+Today, the City has no position dedicated to climate change.
+Rather, responsibility has been distributed among departments for various initiatives.
+Three different departments led the original climate plan and its updates, suggesting a "hot potato" approach to delegating this responsibility.

+Four City staff members spent significant time drafting the CARP: Public Works Director, Public Works Deputy Director, Public Works Climate Coordinator (part-time position), and Public Works Climate Fellow (limited duration, full-time).
+It is not the norm for Public Works to lead a climate planning process.

+Staff from AMP and Building, Planning, and Transportation have been very involved through the GWT.
+In addition, Public Works staff chaired a TF composed of community representatives that helped chart the course for the plan.
+Such a TF would be helpful in supporting implementation and future decisions.

-- 36 The community, especially the Community Action for a Sustainable Alameda (CASA) coalition, have been - 37 instrumental in pushing this work forward.
-From adoption of the 2008 plan, to pressing for this update and
+The community, especially the CASA coalition, have been instrumental in pushing this work forward.
+From adoption of the 2008 plan, to pressing for this update and helping shape the direction of this plan, Alameda is fortunate to have such an active and engaged group of advocates.